ArvindGundimajalu/monopoly/README.md

 ### Live site: https://codepen.io/johnnycopes/pen/yzQyMp

-The Monopoly game board built with CSS Grid.
+The Trader game board built with CSS Grid.

 #### Goals of this project: